 - Banister DNA Project.
 Banister DNA.

-Select Bannister Ancestry
+Bannister and Banister Surname Ancestry

 England.
 Banastre appeared in 12th century Cheshire records where Richard Banastre was named as one of the barons of Chester.
 However, the main concentration of this name has been in Lancashire.